Carlos Zambrano (footballer): Eintracht Frankfurt

 It was announced on 17 August 2012 that Zambrano signed with Eintracht Frankfurt of the Bundesliga for an estimated fee of €1.2 million.
 Upon joining the club, he said: "Eintracht has a great tradition and is a good club in Germany, which is why I came to Frankfurt.
 I also really wanted to play first division."

 Zambrano made his Eintracht Frankfurt debut, starting the whole game, in a 2–1 win against Bayer Leverkusen in the opening game of the season.
 He made a good start to the team by helping the side reach at the top of the table after winning the first four league matches of the season.
 Since making his debut for the club, Zambrano quickly became a first team regular for the side, playing in the centre–back position.
 Zambrano also started every match until he fractured his toe during a match against VfB Stuttgart on 29 October 2012 and was out for two weeks.
-It wasn't until on 17 November 2012 when Zambrano returned to the starting line–up against FC Augsburg and started the whole game, in a 4–2 win.
+It was not until 17 November 2012 when Zambrano returned to the starting line–up against FC Augsburg and started the whole game, in a 4–2 win.
 As the season progressed, the club soon lost their place in first place and eventually finished the season in sixth place, resulting in qualifying for the UEFA Europa League.
 During a 3–1 win against Fortuna Düsseldorf on 4 May 2013, Zambrano was caught on camera when he is suspected of having deliberately kicked his opponent Stelios Malezas against his right leg in the 57th minute.
 But no action was taken further against Zambrano after it was revealed that the incident did not clearly demonstrate “grossly anti-sports behaviour”.
 He also faced setback that saw him being suspended on two occasions and injuries but continued to regain his first team place in the starting line–up.
 In his first appearance at Eintracht Frankfurt, Zambrano made thirty appearances in all competitions.